NVlabs/LongLive/README.md

 ## Acknowledgement
 - [Self-Forcing](https://github.com/guandeh17/Self-Forcing): the codebase and algorithm we built upon.
 Thanks for their wonderful work.
 - [Wan](https://github.com/Wan-Video/Wan2.1): the base model we built upon.
 Thanks for their wonderful work.
+Short prompt: "Manas’ Wedding" (4 min)

+Scene: The wedding ceremony of Manas, the moment of receiving blessings, the arrival of guests, national clothes, ancient Kyrgyz atmosphere.
+Beautiful and joyful scenes.
+No other scenes from the epic — only the wedding.
+At the end — the inscription: "May the Manas family be happy".

+Style: cinematic, historical, bright, joyful, epic, rich national details, smooth camera movements, soft light, realistic faces and costumes.